maximilian-ho/how-we-teach-ourselves/reading_books_to_learn_how_to_empower_others.md

 **Customizing Moon+ reader**
-Moon+ reader is highly customizable.
+We use Moon+ reader because it's highly customizable.
 We recommend using the settings in the screenshots below.

 ![image](https://github.com/maximilian-ho/articles/assets/94465856/d4aca8d2-e08a-49d1-92e9-675a9669c06a)